zzzprojects/learn-orm/tutorials/efcore-moq-queryable/setup-repository.md

 PM> Install-Package MockQueryable.FakeItEasy
 ```

-Once these packages are installed, let's create an author repository interface.
+Once these packages are installed, first we need to create an `IAuthorRepository` interface.

 ```csharp
 public interface IAuthorRepository